Our impact

 INTERNATIONAL PROGRAMS

-Bread and Water for Africa® works in eleven countries.
-The following is the summary of the year 2023 main activities:
+Bread and Water for Africa® works in twelve countries.
+The following is the summary of the fiscal year 2024 main activities:

-Providing care for Africa’s most vulnerable – orphaned and abandoned children – has remained among their top priorities.
-In 2023, 33 orphaned and abandoned children lived at the Lewa Children’s Home in Kenya and received food, shelter, health care, and other basic needs and education at the affiliated Kipkeino Primary School and nearby high schools.
+Providing care for Africa’s most vulnerable—orphaned and abandoned children—remains a top priority.
+In 2024, 50 orphaned and abandoned children lived at the Lewa Children’s Home in Kenya, received food, shelter, healthcare, and education through the affiliated Kipkeino Primary School and nearby high schools.

-In Zambia, 94 orphaned and abandoned children live at the Kabwata Orphanage and Transit Centre, receiving food and shelter, meeting their educational needs, and providing them with hope for the future.
+In Zambia, 94 orphaned and abandoned children reside at the Kabwata Orphanage and Transit Centre, providing them with food, shelter, educational support, and hope for the future.
+Additionally, 33 abandoned children stay at Kabwata for up to eight months until they are reunited with their parents or extended family members.

-In Zimbabwe, 14 children are supported by Lerato Children’s Home in Mutare, Zimbabwe, operated by Shinga Development Trust.
+The Lerato Children’s Home in Mutare, operated by Shinga Development Trust, supports 22 children in Zimbabwe.

-In Tanzania, 86 children live in a loving home environment at the Watoto Wa Africa Orphanage, which provides for all their basic needs, including food, shelter, education, health care, and counseling.
+In Tanzania, 89 children live in a loving home environment at the Watoto Wa Africa Orphanage, providing all their basic needs, including food, shelter, education, healthcare, and counseling.

 Food Self-Sufficiency

-In FY 2023, BWA supported various food security and self-sufficiency projects in Sierra Leone and Malawi.
-In Sierra Leone, BWA supported a training program for 150 rural women and youth were trained to grow vegetables and crops, provided with essential farming tools, and supported in establishing small enterprises such as food vending and other related enterprises based on local demand.
-This project’s estimated indirect beneficiaries are more than 9,000 in 8 communities.
+In Sierra Leone, BWA implemented a training program for 150 rural women and youth, teaching them how to grow vegetables and crops.
+Participants were provided with essential farming tools and assistance in establishing small enterprises, such as food vending, tailored to local demand.
+This project is estimated to benefit more than 10,500 individuals indirectly.

-In Malawi, 30 individuals were trained in using Farming God’s Way farming techniques and were provided with essential farming tools.
+In Malawi, 173 individuals were trained in Farming God’s Way techniques and received essential farming tools.
+This project is projected to benefit over 700 individuals indirectly.

 Education